margaretmf/margaretmf.github.io/keycreativewriting.md

 ---------------------------------------------------------------------------------------------------------------------

 ## Children's Book Ideas (if I were to write a book) ##
-(1) A book about an eagle flying across mountains, showing how love moves mountains, and neigbhors can see each other cross countries and continents
+(1) A book about an eagle flying across mountains, showing how love moves mountains, and neigbhors can see each other across countries and continents

 (2) A book about a symphony in the night sky